WLMB

 WLMB (channel 40) is a religious independent television station in Toledo, Ohio, United States, owned by Dominion Broadcasting.
 The station's studios are located on Capital Commons Drive in Toledo, and its transmitter is located in Jasper, Michigan.

 History

 The station's first call sign was issued as WXAE-TV on July 17, 1992.
 It adopted its current call sign on May 17, 1994.
-However, the station did not commence broadcasting until October 19, 1998.
+However, the station did not commence broadcasting until October 18, 1998.

 WLMB was an affiliate of Pax TV from 2000 to 2002, but the station only carried selected original and religious programming.

+On October 2, 2024, WLMB moved its signal from VHF channel 5 to UHF channel 35.

 Programming

 WLMB's lineup features religious programming in the mornings and early afternoons, classic TV series in the late afternoons and early evenings, more religious shows during prime time, overnights and all day on Sunday, children's shows on Saturday mornings and infomercials on Saturday afternoons.

 Radiant TV

-Radiant TV is the brand for WLMB's overnight music block, consisting of nature scenes set to Christian music in a format similar to the now-discontinued Worship Network.
+Radiant TV is the brand for WLMB's overnight music block, consisting of nature scenes set to Christian music in a format similar to the now-defunct Worship Network.
 WLMB syndicates Radiant TV to other Christian television networks, making it available nationwide.